 - Certain forms of cancer

 What Does it Mean When Your Dog Is Vomiting White Foam?

 Now that you have learned the general symptoms of regular vomiting, it’s important to understand the actual causes of vomiting white foam specifically.
 Even though a dog can vomit white foam from any of the causes in the above sections, this type usually has a more specific reason compared to generalized health concerns.
 Some specific severe health concerns that may cause dogs to vomit white foam include:

 Throwing up white foam is a common symptom that your dog’s body is trying to rid itself of a substance that is in their system.
 More often than not, this can be a sign of eating too much grass or digesting too much dirt.
+Often times dogs eat stuff off the ground thinking it’s food and this leads to dietary indiscretion.
 As long as they are not throwing up constantly, a little indigestion is completely normal.

 Common symptoms of kennel cough in dogs include eye drainage, nasal discharge, lethargy, excessive coughing, and you guessed it, vomiting white foam.
 This highly contagious respiratory disease can be easily transmitted from one dog to another just by coming into contact with a contaminated area.
 Luckily, once this condition has been properly diagnosed, the animal can expect a full recovery through treatment.

 Bloat in dogs is a life-threatening condition that should be dealt with at the first onsight of symptoms.
 This condition occurs when a dog’s stomach becomes full of gas, liquid or air, which creates extra pressure on nearby organs.
 In severe cases, the stomach can actually twist and restrict the dog from expelling this gas through belching or throwing up.
 Once this happens, the blood circulation to the heart is restricted and the fear of going into shock becomes a frightening reality.